 Sadly, on the day of our chat (August 24th) the music world experienced a great loss, with the passing of legendary Rolling Stones drummer Charlie Watts, the news of which I unintentionally broke to Sammy.
 “Oh my god, the Stones were like a cornerstone to my childhood and my background,” she says upon hearing the news.
-However, with less than a moment’s notice, she does recount a story of how Charlie and The Stones continue to play a part in her almost-nightly life: “’Miss You’ by The Rolling Stones is four minutes and 45 seconds long, so if I’m going anywhere or getting onstage, sometimes I’ll listen to it and I have to be done with getting ready by the time it’s over, or I’m taking too long.
+However, with less than a moment’s notice, she does recount a story of how Charlie and The Stones continue to play a part in her life almost nightly: “’Miss You’ by The Rolling Stones is four minutes and 45 seconds long, so if I’m going anywhere or getting onstage, sometimes I’ll listen to it and I have to be done with getting ready by the time it’s over, or I’m taking too long.
 Like, I have to be on my eyes before the sax solo.”

-While Sammy Rae & The Friends have been selling out shows throughout the Northeast for a few years now, when I ask her about the highlights of the band, she tells me that a lot of it actually has to do with the pandemic and just the fact that they were able to come back: “We saw a lot of our friends’ bands not really survive the pandemic… The last time we played New York was (le) poisson rouge, which is 750-capacity and it sold out five days before the show, but then our first hometown show back we sold out Brooklyn Steel in two weeks and that’s more than twice the size… The biggest thing is the fans stuck with us throughout the pandemic and our audience has only grown bigger.”
+While Sammy Rae & the Friends have been selling out shows throughout the Northeast for a few years now, when I ask her about the highlights of the band, she tells me that a lot of it actually has to do with the pandemic and just the fact that they were able to come back: “We saw a lot of our friends’ bands not really survive the pandemic… The last time we played New York was (le) poisson rouge, which is 750-capacity, and it sold out five days before the show.
+But then our first hometown show back we sold out Brooklyn Steel in two weeks, and that’s more than twice the size… The biggest thing is the fans stuck with us throughout the pandemic and our audience has only grown bigger.”